SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-22-cops-vs-masks-vs-us.md

 Toronto police who are unvaccinated by November 30 will be placed on unpaid leave. <sup id="fn6a">[[6]](#fn6)</sup>  _That's_ how civilized peoples behave.

+Maybe the US cops who refuse vaccination are precisely the ones we want to be rid of?

 A fantasy thought: could we subcontract our policing to Canada?
 I mean, yeah, probably not&hellip;
 but let me dream for a moment here, ok?